yangga/zamlib/README.md

 * ...

 #### # more help for Windows
-> It's pretty hard to cmake detect dependencies automatically.
+> It's pretty hard to cmake detects dependencies automatically.
 ##### You should focus on these additional entries to use cmake
 ###### Boost
 * BOOST_ROOT - root path of boost library